Skip to main content

 Discovering What Industry Leaders Follow

 Scrape the following list of an expert or thought leader to find who they consider worth paying attention to.
-This surfaces niche accounts, emerging voices, and tools that leaders rely on - intelligence that is hard to get any other way:
+This surfaces niche accounts, emerging voices, and tools that leaders rely on.

 following = get_all_following("pmarca", max_pages=10)